Meet Our 2025 Chicago Scholars Mentors of the Year!

 Each year, our Mentors work to build incredible and lasting relationships with the Scholars in their cohorts.
-They give our Scholars a steady role model to rely on as they prepare for and head off to college.
-All of our Mentors go above and beyond with their Scholars – but we’re incredibly proud to honor our chosen 2024 Mentors of the Year: Schafaris Turner for Year One Mentor, and Mayra Miranda for Year Two Mentor – both of whom are Chicago Scholars Alumni.
+They provide our Scholars with a steady role model to rely on as they prepare for and head off to college.
+All of our Mentors go above and beyond for their Scholars – but we’re incredibly proud to honor our chosen 2025 Mentors of the Year: Korbin Hoston for Year One Mentor and for Year Two Mentor – both of whom are Chicago Scholars alumni.

-We spoke with each of them about what it means to be recognized for these awards, and how it drives them forward as they continue their journeys as a mentor with us.
-Read on for their responses!
+We spoke with each of them about what it means to be recognized for these awards and how it drives them forward as they continue their journeys as mentors with us.
+Read on for their responses.

 What does it mean to you to receive this award?